jesse-r-s-hines/MultithreadingDemo/README.md

-Hosts the client side portion of the MultithreadingDemo project.
+Contains the html for the github.io page of the MultithreadingDemo project.
 The database functionality won't work since github.io only serves static pages.